Ground Source Heat Pump Cost

 We all love to save money, and when using a GSHP, the usage cost of your energy will be considerably lower as no fossil fuels are being used.
 The initial outlay does seem expensive, but this is a long-term investment, and you will certainly see the benefits.

 Much like the installation, the DIY option is very much advised against.
-A professional should be called to remove this as the same risks apply as the installation.
+A professional should be called to remove this, as the same risks apply to the installation.

 The removal will require more groundwork to remove the system, and then the system will need to be replaced, so it could end up costing a lot more in the long run.